oc-rs/understandingreligion/understandingreligion/content/p/seven-dimensions-of-religion.md

 - phenomenology
 - religious studies
 PublishDate: 2020-11-15
-LastModifiedDate: 2021-09-27T23:00:00+00:00
+LastModifiedDate: 2021-09-27T23:00:00.000+00:00
 Featured: false
 Image: confetti.jpg
 toc: true

 ---
-# Introduction
+## Introduction

 The seven dimensions of religion are a framework for exploring and understanding religion, developed by the Scottish scholar of religion, [Ninian Smart](/p/ninian-smart).

-Smart's approach sidestepped the issue of agreeing on what counted as 'a religion', and instead identified types of experience and expression that were demonstrably religious or spiritual in nature.
+Smart's approach sidestepped the issue of agreeing on [what counted as 'a religion'](/p/what-is-religion/), and instead identified types of experience and expression that were demonstrably religious or spiritual in nature.

 This modular approach to religious studies facilitated a much broader scope to consider and compare spiritual traditions and artefacts from around the world that may not have aligned with a Western conception of what a religion was.

 The very idea of 'a' religion that could be isolated from the rest of human life is part of the Christian, post-Reformation heritage of Europe, and does not necessarily fit with religious and spiritual traditions across the world.
 You can read more about this in our article on the [World Religions Paradigm](/p/world-religions-paradigm/).

-# Ritual Dimension
+## Ritual Dimension

 The ritual and practical dimension of religion covers all aspects of performed religion, this includes formal [ritual](/p/ritual) (activities with rules surrounding the performance and motivation) as well as more informal, everyday practices (activities with a religious motivation or character).

 Some examples of ritual are Christian [baptism](https://en.wikipedia.org/wiki/Baptism), Hindu [yajna](https://en.wikipedia.org/wiki/Yajna), and Zoroastrian [navjote ceremonies](https://en.wikipedia.org/wiki/Navjote).
-This dimension also encompasses other activities that may not be strictly regulated, but which nonetheless form a consistent practice - for instance yoga, prayer, and meditation.
+This dimension also encompasses other activities that may not be strictly regulated, but which nonetheless form a consistent practice - for instance [yoga](/p/yoga/), [prayer](/p/prayer/), and [meditation](/p/meditation/).

-# Experiential Dimension
+## Experiential Dimension

 The experiential (or emotional) dimension relates to personal experiences felt by the individual, for example joy, bliss, mystery, anger, despair, and so on, where these experiences are in relation to a religious experience.

-It can also encompass more than just emotion, but the quality of experience of entering a mosque, embarking on a pilgrimage, or taking amrit (the Sikh initiation ceremony).
+It can also encompass more than just emotion, but the quality of experience of entering a [mosque](/p/mosque), embarking on a [pilgrimage](/p/pilgrimage/), or [taking amrit](/p/amrit/) (the Sikh initiation ceremony).

 Equally, we can find examples throughout the history of religion of encounters with deities, spirits, demons, and other experiences which indicate some sort of contact with an unseen world, sources of inspiration, and moments of revelation.

-# Mythological Dimension
+## Mythological Dimension

 The mythological (or narrative) dimension describes the storytelling aspect of religion, whether the stories are believed to be true, fictitious, historical or mythological.